emmett-framework/emmett/docs/caching.md

     return dict(posts=cache('last_posts', _get, 30))
 ```

-You got how it works: you encapsulate the action you want to cache into a function, and then call your `cache` instance with a key, the function, and the amount of time (in seconds) you want to store the result of your function. weppy would take care of the rest.
+You got how it works: you encapsulate the action you want to cache into a function, and then call your `cache` instance with a key, the function, and the amount of time (in seconds) you want to store the result of your function. weppy will take care of the rest.

 > – ok dude.
-But where weppy stores the result?
+But where does weppy store the result?
 > – *you can choose it*

 By default weppy stores your cached content into the RAM of your machine.
-But you can also use the disk or redis as the storage system.
-Let's see those 3 systems in detail.
+But you can also use the disk or redis as storage system.
+Let's see these 3 systems in detail.

 ### RAM cache
 This is the default cache mechanism of weppy.
 To use this system you just create a `Cache` instance and you can call it directly: